Oppositions of Mars

 The time between successive oppositions (known as the synodic period) varies between 765 and 800 days, averaging around 780 days or a little over 2 years, the opposition date drifting about a month or two later through the calendar.
 Between each opposition, Mars completes a full orbit, moving an average angular distance of 408° before arriving at the next opposition, some 48° or so counter-clockwise along the planet's orbit.
 Viewed from the Earth, Mars then appears one or two constellations further Eastwards along the zodiac.
 After a period of (15 + 17) = 32 years, the planet returns to a position in its orbit which is within ±12° of its starting point.

 Opposition Data for Mars from 2012 to 2027 (click on thumbnail for full-size table, 87 KB).
 The Declination is the angle of the planet to the North (+) or South (-) of the celestial equator at the time of the planet's opposition.
-Mars' apparent disk size at the 2012 aphelic opposition was the smallest since the opposition of February 1995; it begins to increase once more from the 2014 opposition.
-The Martian disk images were derived from NASA's Solar System Simulator v4 and are shown at the same scale as those in the current Mars apparition data table.
+Mars' apparent disk size at the 2012 aphelic opposition was the smallest since the opposition of February 1995; it began to increase from the 2014 opposition and peaked at the 2018 opposition.
+The Martian disk images were derived from NASA's Solar System Simulator and are shown at the same scale as those in the current Mars apparition data table.
 A graphic showing opposition data for the years 2001-2010 is shown here.
 The changing aspect of the planet as seen from the Earth at each opposition is shown in an animation on the Martian Seasons page.

 ^ Back to Top of Page